wrapcoders/Adata/README.md

 # Adata - Bootstrap Admin Dashboard Template
 Adata is the ultimate admin template for Twitter Bootstrap.
 It’s what we’re calling the best admin template for Bootstrap to date.
 It has a unique, pixel-perfect design, and many fully customized widgets.
-We gave special attention to design and focussed on building a versatile admin template that could work for an almost unlimited range...
+We gave special attention to design and focussed on building a versatile admin template that could work for an almost unlimited range of applications.

 ## Template Features
 Here is only a small list of available features in the Adata: